Skip to content

 How Does The Federal Tax Credit Work for Commercial Solar?

-The Solar Investment Tax Credit (ITC) saves businesses a substantial amount on solar installation costs through a tax credit granted by the US Federal Government.
+The Solar Investment Tax Credit (ITC) is a tax credit granted by the US federal government that saves businesses a substantial amount on solar installation costs.
 Qualifying companies can recoup 30% or more of their solar investment.

 Here’s how it’ll work.